 Teaching covers subjects like leadership, different books in the bible, the supernatural, bible study methods, old and new testament survey, key Christian beliefs and many more.
 The lecturers are both the school’s own staff and guest lecturers bringing in their experience from different fields.
 Some of the best teachers and leaders from all over the world, including Denmark, are brought in.

 The bible college is international and therefore the teaching is mainly in English.
 The international aspect adds value to the fellowship and in the teaching.
 Students come from many different places all over the world, just as the teachers have international backgrounds.

 Travels are included in every semester.
 The trips may vary from being study trips, like the trip to Israel; other trips include students in mission, either in third world countries or in Europe.
 We aim to get inspiration from other churches and how they do mission and we serve together with them.

-Church involvement takes place outside classes in the local church, Kirkeibyen.
-Involvement in students’ own church may be arranged for the Sundays, if logistics allow.
-It is expected that students participate in a ministry/activity during the week and serve in one of the services on Sundays.
+Church involvement is the application of what is taught in the classroom.
+Therefore, a full week day is dedicated for church involvement.
+Involvement in students’ own church may be arranged, if logistics allow.
+It is expected that students participate in a ministry/activity during the week and participate in two services on Sunday and serves in one of them.
 We aim to see that students are inspired and learning from leaders in the church, building network and serve in each their capacity.
 In this way students have opportunities to put into practice what they have learned theoretically.